JIKKE GYORKI – Chair

 Nancy Small has been the CEO of Tourism Richmond since 2018.
 She specializes in strategic planning, destination management, stakeholder development, and marketing strategy.

-She is also a member of the executive team of the Canadian Destinations Leadership Council (CDLC), a director on the board of the Richmond Chamber of Commerce, a member of the BC Tourism Roundtable, a member of the Tourism Emergency Management Committee, a member of the fundraising group for the Richmond Cares Richmond Gives Foundation “Not So Silent Night” event, a part of the External Review Panel for BCIT’s marketing program, and a former chair of the KPU President’s Advisory Council for its Richmond Campus.
+Nancy is also a member of the executive team of the Canadian Destinations Leadership Council (CDLC), a director on the board of the Richmond Chamber of Commerce, a director on the board of go2HR, a member of the fundraising group for the Richmond Cares Richmond Gives Foundation “Not So Silent Night” event, a part of the External Review Panel for BCIT’s marketing program, and a former chair of the KPU President’s Advisory Council for its Richmond Campus.

 She also has been a board member of several organizations including the BC American Marketing Association and the Burnaby Board of Trade.